ashdtgit/RepData_PeerAssessment1/PA1_template.md

 Summary can be used to show that in the activity data, 2304 NA's appear in the steps variable.
-But to make it easier to work with these NAs, the below code uses is.na to create a logical vector of the rows containing NA in the steps variable, and then uses sum to count them into a new variable countNAs
+But to make it easier to work with these NAs, the below code uses is.na to create a logical vector of the rows containing NA in the steps variable, and then uses sum to count them into a new variable countNAs.

 ```r